Page contents

 Why are people missing out on NHS Continuing Healthcare?

-Whilst many people have been awarded CHC without a problem, there have recently been a worrying amount of reports of people, particularly those living in care homes, being incorrectly assessed by the NHS and missing out on the funding they are entitled to.
+Many people have been awarded CHC without a problem.
+However, there have recently been a worrying amount of reports of people, particularly those living in care homes, being incorrectly assessed by the NHS.
+This has meant they have missed out on the funding they are entitled to.

-This has resulted in families unnecessarily paying out for care home fees despite them being eligible for 100% funding.
+As a result, families are unnecessarily paying out for care home fees despite being eligible for 100% funding.
 At a time when most households are facing financial pressures, this has undoubtedly led to a huge amount of stress and hardship which could have been avoided.

-There are a number of reasons this could be the case, including the rigorous application process and the complex NHS Continuing Healthcare assessment.
+There are a number of reasons this could be the case.
+This includes the rigorous application process and the complex NHS Continuing Healthcare assessment.

 ‘Process can be lengthy and complicated’